CharlotteGore/Cassette-Express/README.md

 By default the compiled files are put in /public/javascripts/cassette.

 The gathering and sorting of dependencies is done automatically.
 In debug mode bundles are reassembled if there are any changes to teh sources.
 In production mode, node must be restarted before a new minified bundle is generated.

+##Example

+In the repo, in the EXAMPLE folder, there's a skeleton Express.js application.
+The files of interest are app.js, views/index.jade and the javascript files in /public/javascripts.
+If you go into this folder, do `npm install` then `node app.js` you can test it's working.

+##Next Steps

+- Integration with Amazon S3 to allow automatic upload of minified bundles
+- Add a dependency by referencing an external file, have that file downloaded and added to your bundle.
+- If people want it, I could add automatic Coffeescript compiling.
+So far no-one wants it.

 ## Differences between Cassette-Express and Cassette MVC